Floydlang/floyd/docs/floyd_systems.md

 This is a fantastic place to write code.

 - CPUs are infinitely fast.
-- You work on a snapshot of reality that can't change - the worlds stands still.
+- You work on a snapshot of reality that can't change - the worlds stands still while your function executes.
-- You don't need to think about caching and memory access patterns.
+- You don't need to think about caching and memory access patterns or decide on which type of dictionary implementation to use.
-- You have unlimited memory (if memory runs out, the runtime will hide that from the simulation).
+- You have unlimited memory.
+- There are no unexpected side effects or ripple effects.
+No callbacks or event pumps.

 # FLOYD'S EFFECT LEVELS